The History and Usage of Traditional Panbo

 Additionally, Chinese panbo is usually around 3 meters long so there is enough length to create the holes for arm to slip through.
 Japanese tasuki will usually be around 2 meters long since it's mostly looping back and forth before tying both ends of the sash together into a bow/knot.

 Still, this is only the most common and earliest style taken from both cultures.
 During the Golden Age of Song Dynasty, ancestors already expanded tying method that integrated crisscrossing the sash at the back, and this styles is what most modern hanfu enthusiasts follows by.
-So if you follow a different technique besides the earliest one, it'll be hard to tell the difference between Japanese and Chinese by looking whether they have a criss- at the back.
+So if you follow a different technique besides the earliest one, it'll be hard to tell the difference between Japanese and Chinese by looking whether they have a criss-cross at the back.
 So when using panbo or tasuki, just depend entirely on your own preference and what tying techniques is more convenient for you.

 Example Images; (Chinese Panbo)